 Based on the knowledge and skills/competences that are required to train the future young water professionals from Southeast Asia, INOWASIA has developed specific courses in two different formats targeted to any student and professional interested in the water field.
 The teaching material is based on the existing expertise of INOWASIA partners and complemented with the inputs and feed-back of the stakeholders from our Academic and Professional Committee.

 on basic water knowledge

-Open free on-line self-pace courses aimed for any student and professional to acquire and reinforce basic knowledge in the field of water resources.
-The tentative list of courses that are being prepared and that will be accessible to our Learning Platform
+Open free online self-pace courses aimed for any student and professional to acquire and reinforce basic knowledge in the field of water resources.
+The courses are available on our platform , and include the following topics:

 - Introduction to aquatic ecology